activecm/rita-legacy/docs/RITA Gittiquette.md

-# RITA Gittiquette:
+# RITA Gittiquette

-## Golden Rules:
+## Commit Guidelines
 - Do not split a single piece of work across multiple commits
   - Too many commits makes the git log unreadable
 - Do not merge several pieces of work into a single commit
   - Fighting bugs is easier when code changes are logically grouped
-- Do not edit the master branch directly
-  - The master branch is the sole point of truth for Rita

-## Silver Rules:
-- Do make sure your public commits leave the code in a working state
-  - Fighting bugs is easier when each set of changes is testable
-- Do rebase feature branches before submitting a merge request
-  - Rebasing solves merge conflicts at the feature branch level
-- Do merge branches with a merge commit (using --no-ff)
-  - Merge commits create a paper trail and ease the reverting of features

-## Bronze Rules:
 - Do give your commits meaningful descriptions
   - Knowing what a commit changed without looking at the diff saves time
 - Do not give your commits too verbose descriptions
   - Reading a description as long as a code diff takes time

+## Branch Guidelines
+- Do not edit the master branch directly
+  - The master branch is the sole point of truth for RITA
 - Do only branch features off of the master branch
   - Branching features off of others complicates the git log and prevents rebasing
+- Do rebase feature branches before submitting a pull request
+  - Rebasing solves merge conflicts at the feature branch level

+## Github Guidelines
+- Do make sure your public commits leave the code in a working state
+  - Fighting bugs is easier when each set of changes is testable
+- Do merge branches to master with a "squash and merge"
+  - Squashing ensures the git history is tidy
+  - Merge commits create a paper trail and ease the reverting of features

-## An Overview:
+## Contributors
+### Setting up a forked repo
+- If you do not have direct write permissions to the RITA project, you will need to [fork it](https://github.com/activecm/rita/fork).
+- Once you have a forked repo you will need to clone it to a very specific path which corresponds to _the original repo location_.
+This is due to the way packages are imported in Go programs.
+  - `git clone [your forked repo git url] $GOPATH/src/github.com/activecm/rita` (note the destination path must include github.com/activecm/rita and not your own repo)
+- Add `https://github.com/activecm/rita` as a new remote so you can pull new changes.
+  - `git remote add upstream https://github.com/activecm/rita`

-### Creating a feature<sup>[1][3]</sup>:
+### Creating a feature<sup>[1]</sup>
 - Create an issue on the activecm/rita tracker
-- Fork activecm/rita to your Github account
-- Add your fork of Rita as a remote as shown above.
-  - `git remote add development [your git url]`
 - Create a feature branch to work on
   - `git branch [your new feature]`
 - Checkout the new feature branch